Rights protesters, China supporters greet President Xi in Seattle

-SEATTLE Dozens of people protesting human rights abuses in China greeted President Xi Jinping in Seattle on Tuesday, forming the first in what is likely to be a series of demonstrations against China's leader in his week-long visit to the United States.
+SEATTLE About 100 people protesting against human rights abuses in China greeted President Xi Jinping in Seattle on Tuesday, in what is likely to be the first of a series of demonstrations against China's leader during his week-long U.S. visit.

-In downtown Seattle, a crowd supporting Falun Gong, a religious group that says it is repressed in China, waved signs against what it called the country's systematic theft of prisoners' organs, among other abuses.
+In downtown Seattle, a crowd supporting Falun Gong, a religious group that says it is repressed in China, waved signs against what it called China's theft of prisoners' organs.

 "Falun Gong practitioners have been put into forced labour camps, prisons, and mental hospitals, and they have been killed for their organs," said Michael Green, 38, of Seattle.